-Although Charles VII was prince-elector of Bavaria, this title wouldn’t have allowed him to become Holy Roman Emperor.
-He only managed to become so after he married strategically to Maria Amalia, Holy Roman Empress (1701-1756).
+Although Charles VII was the prince-elector of Bavaria, this title wouldn’t have allowed him to become the Holy Roman Emperor.
+He only managed to become so after he married strategically Maria Amalia, Holy Roman Empress (1701-1756).

 The hunting lodge was a present to his wife and therefore named in honor of her as well.

 4. The building was designed by a renowned Rococo architect